Maya the Bee: The Honey Games: Cast

+Production

+Following the success of the first film, Studio 100 developed a sequel titled Maya the Bee: The Honey Games, the project that was initiated since 2015.
+Australian animation studio Flying Bark Productions and Studio B Animation co-produced and provided animation services while Studio 100 Film handled international sales.

 Sequel

 A third film titled Maya the Bee 3: The Golden Orb was released on January 7, 2021 in Australia, directed by Noel Cleary and produced by Tracy Lenon and Benjamin Ey.
 The film was originally scheduled to be released in 2020, but was pushed back to one year due to the COVID-19 pandemic.